Open Accessibility Menu

 Infectious Disease

-• HIV: Comprehensive evaluation and management of children and their families affected by human immunodeficiency virus.
+• HIV: evaluation and management includes children and their families;

-• Internationally Adopted Children: Advice is provided to parents traveling abroad for adoption, including review of the child’s medical documents.
-Comprehensive evaluation of the adopted child is provided upon arrival to the US.
-Emphasis is given to evaluation of potential infections acquired before adoption, need for immunizations and assessment of developmental milestones including speech, hearing and vision screenings.
+• Clinic for Internationally Adopted Children: Advice is provided to parents traveling abroad for adoption, including the review of the child’s medical documents.
+Comprehensive evaluation of the adopted child is provided upon arrival to the United States.
+Emphasis is given to evaluation of potential infections acquired before adoption and need for immunizations.
 A comprehensive plan is then coordinated with the primary care provider.

 Related locations